ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 Over the past few decades, synthetic biologists have dreamed of programming cells as easily as we program computers: creating bacteria that clean up pollution, crops that thrive in extreme environments, or therapies that target disease at the genetic level.
 Traditionally, this has required painstaking manual design and years of trial and error.
 Evo 2 represents a potential leap forward: what if we could generate entirely new genomes [in silico](https://en.wikipedia.org/wiki/In_silico), rapidly and at scale?

 Over the past few days, I got curious about Evo 2, initially because of the application of a non-Transformer architecture and the nuances of modeling on genomic data.
 Quickly, I found myself diving through Wikipedia and Deep Research reports to understand the biological concepts and the technical details of Evo 2.
-This blog post is an attempt to distill my understanding of Evo 2 into a single post.
+This post is a distillation of my understanding of Evo 2, which I hope will be useful to anyone interested in learning more about the intersection of LLMs and biology.

 My goal is by the end you'll understand (1) why genomic sequence modeling can't simply rely on off-the-shelf Transformers, (2) how Evo 2 can be useful in today's biological workflows and (3) how Evo 2 and similar genomic foundation models may evolve in the future.

-# What is Evo 2?
+# Overview

 ![Evo 2 Cover](/evo2/cover.png)